Orange-OpenSource/python-onapsdk/docs/usage/usage/design_time.rst

 .. code:: Python

-   from onapsdk.vendor import Vendor from onapsdk.vsp import Vsp
+   from onapsdk.sdc.vendor import Vendor from onapsdk.sdc.vsp import Vsp

    # We assume here that the Vendor has been already onboarded
    vendor = Vendor(name="myVendor")